Nachtigall/serverless-demo-project/README.md

 #### Python dependencies:
-put project requirements in Pipfile via pipenv.
-With old-style requirements.txt it's quite hard to manage all dependencies.
-Better solutions for that to have something like Pipenv, Poetry, etc. just run pipenv shell and you will get proper virtual env instead of installing all libs locally.
+Moved project requirements in `Pipfile` via `pipenv`.
+With old-style `requirements.txt` it's quite hard to manage all dependencies.
+Better solutions for that to have something like `Pipenv`, `Poetry`, etc.

+To spin up local env - just run `pipenv shell` instead of installing all libs locally.

 #### Local development:
 - `sls s3 start --stage local`